EsraaMoataz/trivia-project/README.md

 .
 Base URL:This application can only be run locally and is not hosted as a base URL.The backend app is hosted as the default `http://127.0.0.1:5000/` .

 .
 Authentication:This version of application doen't require authentication for API keys.
+### Error Handling
+Errors are returned as JSON objects in the following formate:

+   `{
+      'success' : False,
+      'error' : 404,
+      'message': 'Not Found'
+    }`

+This API uses 3 types of error types when requests fail:

+- 404: Bad Request
+- 422: Unprocessable
+- 405: Method not allowed

+###
 ## Authors